nilsrennebarth/oodbpyges/README.md

 And as usual in IT, the answer is: Much harder than you think initially.
-To e.g. automate such a seemingly simple task as using number format for a column, you need to select the locale, know the magic constant representing the standard numberformat and how right call to actually use this constant.
+To e.g. automate such a seemingly simple task as using number format for a column, you need to select the locale, know the magic constant representing the standard number format and the prope call to actually use that constant.